 It's simple; sign up for the Service Experts Email Club.
 When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
-Plus, your email subscription preferences let’s you set a reminder to change your Calgary area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.
+Also, your email subscription preferences let’s you set a reminder to change your Calgary area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.

 How to replace your return air filter

-Most people know how to replace the air filter in their unit, but some homes have another filter in the return vent.
+Most of us know how to replace the air filter in their unit, but some homes have an additional filter in the return vent.
 Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your system is designed to handle a certain amount of pressure in your home, and the more filters you have the fiercer the blower motor works, which can reduce the lifespan of your system if it isn't designed for it.
+Your system is made to handle a certain amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can reduce the lifespan of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is simple: